globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 * Limits the possibility of triggering CPU-intensive routines by external users (e.g., limits on query and job execution times).
 * Monitors activity to detect and respond to attacks, implementing proactive security measures to prevent DoS (e.g., slowing down fast operations).

-Proof of Work on Users' Sessions
+Proof of work on users' sessions
 --------------------------------
 The system implements an automatic `Proof of Work <https://en.wikipedia.org/wiki/Proof_of_work>`__ based on the hashcash algorithm for every user session, requiring clients to request a token and continuously solve a computational problem to acquire and renew the session.

-Rate Limit on Users' Sessions
+Rate limit on users' sessions
 ------------------------------
 The system implements rate limiting on user sessions, preventing more than 5 requests per second and applying increasing delays on requests that exceed this threshold.

-Rate Limit on Whistleblowers' Reports and Attachments
+Rate limit on whistleblowers' reports and attachments
 -----------------------------------------------------
 The system applies rate limiting on whistleblower reports and attachments, preventing new submissions and file uploads if thresholds are exceeded.